TutorialsByNick/tutorialsbynick/_posts/2016-06-08-writing-an-os-baby-steps.md

 # Requirements

-This tutorial assumes that you already have a Linux installation.
-If you don't you can still follow along by [installing Ubuntu in a virtual machine]
+This tutorial assumes that you already have a Debian-based Linux installation.
+However, the main part that shouldn't change much between other Linux distributions except for the method of installing.
+If you don't you can still follow along by [installing Ubuntu in a virtual machine].

-You'll need `nasm`, `build-essentials`, and `qemu`.
+You'll need `nasm`, `build-essential`, and `qemu`.

 {% highlight console %}
-$ sudo apt-get install nasm build-essentials qemu
+$ sudo apt-get install nasm build-essential qemu
 {% endhighlight %}

-* `nasm` is an assembler, which translates assembly code into binary code that the computer can directly execute, unlike code that involves _actual_ words.
+* `nasm` is an assembler, which translates assembly code into binary code that the computer can directly execute
-* `build-essentials` installs many programs and compilers required for building other programs.
-We will use `make` mostly to automate building the operating system and running it.
+* `build-essential` installs many programs and compilers required for building other programs.
+We will use `make` mostly to automate building the operating system and running it
 * `qemu` is an easy to use virtual machine that emulates a computer, so that we don't have to accidentally screw up our computer or reboot constantly to develop our operating system.
-We can test the code out directly on the virtual machine that the qemu software provides.
+We can test the code out directly on the virtual machine that the qemu software provides

 # The Booting Process

-When a computer is first powered on, it loads the BIOS (Basic Input Output System) from a special permanent flash memory chip on the motherboard.
-It functions as a rudimentary library that can access and modify hardware on the computer.
-The BIOS also performs a POST (Power On Self Test) check to make sure that all systems are running fine.
-It then locates the MBR (Master Boot Record, also known as boot sector) which is 512 bytes long and always found at the very start of the bootable media like a hard drive, floppy, dvd, or usb drive.
-After finding it, the BIOS executes the code in the MBR in Real Mode.
-Real Mode makes the processor use 16-bits even if the processor is 32-bits or 64-bits because of legacy reasons.
-This mode can only access 1MB of memory because of the smaller bit size.
-For our purposes, Real Mode is fine because it's the only mode which allows us to use BIOS functions and we don't have much code.
+When a computer is first powered on, it starts up in a processor mode called Real Mode.
+This mode is a legacy left over from when we used 16-bit computers and forces the processor to use 16-bits while it's in that mode.
 A byte is 8 bits, which are numbers that can be either 1 or 0 and are encoded as binary numbers.
 For example: 10010101 is a byte.
 Computers use bits and bytes to deal with instructions and data because that format is analogous to off and on.
 A computer is basically an incredibly dense electronics circuit, so using binary to program it works out well to map most directly to the hardware.
+This mode can't access much RAM memory because the smaller amount of bits means a smaller amount of available numbers for addresses to use when accessing the ram.
+Most computers today which are 32-bit or 64-bit can access at least 4GB of RAM memory, while most 16-bit computers accessed 1MB worth of RAM.
+For our purposes, Real Mode is fine because it's the only mode which allows us to use BIOS functions and we're going to use relatively simple code.

+After the computer powers on, it loads the BIOS (Basic Input Output System) from a special permanent flash memory chip on the motherboard in Real Mode. the BIOS functions as a rudimentary library that can access and modify hardware on the computer.
+The BIOS also performs a POST (Power On Self Test) check to make sure that all systems are running fine.
+It then locates the MBR (Master Boot Record, also known as boot sector) which is 512 bytes long and always found at the very start of the bootable media like a hard drive, floppy, dvd, or usb drive.
+After finding it, the BIOS executes the code in the MBR in Real Mode.

 The MBR has many functions located inside it.
 It can hold the locations and information of different partitions for the hard drive and it also holds the code that the computer executes.
 Because the MBR is only 512 bytes and most operating systems don't fit into that size (Linux and Windows contain millions of lines of code), many operating systems use a bootloader that can load the operating system kernal code from different filesystems and execute it, while finishing the set up of the computer.